Getting error code 229 on your Lennox® furnace?

 Your low pressure switch may not be working correctly if your furnace inducer motor begins in high speed and high ignition, then loses speed and shifts into low-fire mode about 30 seconds afterward.

-Your system will communicate something’s wrong with a red flash from its indicator light, which it uses to display error codes.
+Your system will indicates something’s not right with a red flash from its indicator light, which it uses to display error codes.
 It has this red light to flash code, like Morse code.

 You may observe fast flashes or an alternating slow flash as it reports a fault code.